mjcrouch/vscode-perforce/MIGRATION.md

 Generally, if commands work in the terminal, then we should be able to detect your client and use it.

 If you are still having problems, [create an issue](https://github.com/mjcrouch/vscode-perforce/issues) for further help.
 If it works on the old version, then 'before and after' logs would be useful for finding the issue

+# Short Summary

+* Improved P4CONFIG file detection - there should only be breaking changes if you used an undocumented feature inside of a P4CONFIG file, or if your P4CONFIG variable was not set but you still used `.p4config` files
+* Changes to activation mode, when set to `always`, to prevent an unusable SCM provider being created.
+This should not break any real use cases, but may be noticable
+* Other sections detail internal changes that should not result in any breaking changes but are documented in case you run in to issues

+TODO - activation when client root is inside workspace root

+# Potential Breaking Changes

 ## P4CONFIG Files